 We threw in a couple extras (including a slow cooker dessert and a Crock-Pot dip) because it’s always good to have options.
-Behold, 15 of our favorite summer slow cooker recipes:
+Behold, 16 of our favorite summer slow cooker recipes (but don’t forget the slaw and potato salad either).

 Saucy baked beans are a fantastic accompaniment to grilled and barbecued meats.
-Our version throws in bacon and molasses, for a smoky-sweet flavors that hold up against virtually any heavily-marinated main.
+Our version throws in bacon and molasses, for a smoky-sweet flavors that hold up against virtually any heavily-marinated main—but omit the bacon and add a tiny bit of liquid smoke for a great vegan version.
 Get our Easy Slow Cooker Baked Beans recipe.

 Whether you’re in the mood for jam-packed chili dogs or just want to fit a little extra meat into your spread, a ladle full of chili can easily find its place amidst all the barbecue fun.
 Get our Easy Slow Cooker Chili recipe.